Last Updated on October 7, 2021 by Anne-Marie

 If you love arugula, which is an excellent source of vitamins A and C, folic acid and calcium, maybe you should start adding it to your keto diet!
 I love its peppery taste and mix it in with my other salad greens.

-Go sugar free: If you’re on a keto or low carb diet or want to make the keto flank steak marinade sugar free, substitute Swerve Sweetener, Brown for the light brown sugar.
+Making a sugar free marinade: If you want to make a sugar-free keto flank steak marinade, substitute Swerve Sweetener, Brown for the light brown sugar.

 No fresh lemons?
 It’s OK to use bottled lemon juice if you forget to pick up fresh ones at the store.
 I won’t tell if you don’t.